splunk/eventgen/docs/REFERENCE.md

     * Defaults to false

 useOutputQueue = true | false
     * Disable the use of the output Queue.
 The output queue functions as a reduce step when you need to maintain a single thread or a limited number of threads outputting data, for instance if you're outputting to a file or to stdout/modular input.
-Defaults to true.
-If you can multithread output, for example with splunkstream or s2s type outputs, setting this to false will give an order of magnitude or better performance improvement.
+    * Default value depends on the output plugin being used.

 #############################
 ## OUTPUT RELATED SETTINGS ##